mobxjs/mobx/docs/api.md

 Converts a non-cyclic tree of observable objects into a JSON structure that is not observable.
 It is kind of the inverse of `mobservable.makeReactive`

-### reactiveComponent(reactJsComponent)
+### reactiveComponent(component)

+Turns a React component into a reactive one.
+Making a component reactive means that it will automatically observe any reactive data it uses.
+Ut is quite similar to `@connect` as found in several flux libraries, yet there are two important differences.
+With `@reactiveComponent` you don't need to specify which store / data should be observed in order to re-render at the appropriate time.
+Secondly, reactive components provide far more fine grained update semantics: Reactive components won't be observing a complete store or data tree, but only that data that is actually used during the rendering of the component.
+This might be a complete list, but also a single object or even a single property.
+The consequence of this is that components won't re-render unless some data that is actually used in the rendering has changed.
+Large applications really benefit from this in terms of performance.

+Rule of thumb is to use `reactiveComponent` on every component in your application that is specific for your application.
+Its overhead is neglectable and it makes sure that whenever you start using reactive data the component will respond to it.
+One exception are general purposes components that are not specific for your app.
+As these probably don't depend on the actual state of your application.
+For that reason it doesn't make sense to add `reactiveComponent` to them (unless their own state is expressed using reactive data structures as well).

-Turns a reactiveComponent into a reactive one.
-Supports both components that are contructed using `React.createClass` or using ES6 classes that extend `React.Component`.
+The `reactiveComponent` function / decorator supports both components that are constructed using `React.createClass` or using ES6 classes that extend `React.Component`. `reactiveComponent` is also available as mixin: `mobservable.reactiveMixin`.
-See `reactiveMixin`.

-### reactiveMixin

-The observer mixin can be used in ReactJS components.
-This mixin basically turns the `.render` function of the component into an observable function, and makes sure that the component itself becomes an observer of that function,  that the component is re-rendered each time an observable has changed.
-This mixin also prevents re-renderings when the *props* of the component have only shallowly changed.
+`reactiveComponent` also prevents re-renderings when the *props* of the component have only shallowly changed, which makes a lot of sense if the data passed into the component is reactive.
-(This is similar to [React PureRender mixin](https://facebook.github.io/react/docs/pure-render-mixin.html), except that *state* changes are still always processed).
+This behavior is similar to [React PureRender mixin](https://facebook.github.io/react/docs/pure-render-mixin.html), except that *state* changes are still always processed.
-This allows for React apps that perform well in apps with large amount of complex data, while avoiding the need to manage a lot of subscriptions.
+If a component provides its own `shouldComponentUpdate`, that one takes precedence.

 ## reactive array